JackKelly/light-speed-io/README.md

 # light-speed-io
 Read many chunks of files at high speed.

-For now, this repo is just for me to tinker with ideas.
-This code won't do anything even vaguely useful for several months!
+For now, this repo is just a place for me to tinker with ideas.
+This code won't do anything vaguely useful for months!

 The ultimate ambition is to enable folks to read huge numbers of chunks from files as fast as modern hardware will allow.